-Notes to Condensed Consolidated Interim Financial Statements (Unaudited, expressed in Canadian dollars unless otherwise stated) February 29, 2020 and February 28, 2019
+Notes to Condensed Consolidated Interim Financial Statements (Unaudited, expressed in Canadian dollars unless otherwise stated) May 31, 2020 and 2019

-The Cachoeira Project was subject to a 4.0% net profits interest royalty payable to third parties by the Company's subsidiary on future production.
-A minimum payment of US\$300,000 per year in lieu of the royalty was payable in the event that production was not achieved by October 3, 2014.
-The Company has not made such payment for 2014, 2015, 2016, 2017, 2018 and 2019.
-The royalty holders sent a formal notification of the default payments to the Company.
-In response to the letter, the Company replied to the royalty holders requesting them to defer such payments until all permits and licenses have been received and production is achieved or re-negotiate the agreement.
-On March 2, 2018, the Company announced that BRI Mineração Ltda. ("BRI"), a wholly-owned subsidiary of the Company, completed a royalty purchase agreement (the "Agreement") with certain royalty holders (the "Royalty Vendors") on the Cachoeira Project.
+Project.
 Pursuant to the Agreement, BRI acquired the Royalty Vendors' 66.66% interest in the existing 4.0% net production royalty on the Company's Cachoeira Project, in consideration for US\$133,320 paid in cash and 698,161 common shares of the Company issued to the Vendors.
 As a result of the transaction, the existing royalty on the Cachoeira Project has been reduced to 1.33% and a minimum payment of US\$100,000 per year in lieu of the royalty.
 In March 2018, the Company received a summons from the remaining royalty holder in regard to annual payments in lieu of the remaining 1.33% of the net production royalty for the years 2014 to 2018.
 In response thereto, the Company has applied to the court to obtain a discharge from its obligation to make such annual payments on the basis that mining operations at the Cachoeira Project have not begun due to the environmental agency having not issued, in a timely fashion, the necessary licenses for the operation of the mine.
 The court has accepted the Company's case and the judge presiding over the matter has requested witnesses for the plaintiff to testify in court.
 A date for the case to be heard by the lower court has not been set, but is expected later in 2020.

-The required exploration report and application to renew an exploration concession was approved and the concession was renewed on July 18, 2019 for a further period of 3 years.
+The required exploration report and application to renew exploration concession (ANM process no. 850.007/2008) was approved and the concession was renewed on July 18, 2019 for a further period of 3 years.